-The little book of Jude concludes with a glorious benediction.
+The little Book of Jude concludes with a glorious benediction.
+Let me give you a literal translation:

-Now to Him who is able to keep you from stumbling, and to present you faultless before the presence of His glory with exceeding joy, to God our Savior, who alone is wise, be glory and majesty, dominion and power, both now and forever.
+Now unto Him who is able to keep you from stumbling, and to present you (make you stand) before the presence of His glory blameless with great rejoicing, to the only God our Savior, through Jesus Christ our Lord, be glory, majesty, might, and authority, before all time both now and forever.
 Amen.

--Jude 24-25
+(Jude 24 and 25, as translated by Dr. McGee)